Malta Fashion Week 2018 – Day 2

 Malta Fashion Week 2018 Day 2 Presentations & Fashion shows

-Yana, founder of Yana’s Jewellery, is a Maltese jewellery designer who is no stranger to the public.
-Many know of her success which began in 2010, and have been witnessing the growth of this young designer over the years.
+Yana, the founder of Yana’s Jewellery, is a Maltese jewellery designer who is no stranger to the public.
+Many know of her success which began in 2010 and has been witnessing the growth of this young designer over the years.
 She works on the local market, as well as having her items available for clients abroad.
 She has recently opened up a store in Sliema.

 It is only as you approach these delicate prints do you notice that the prints had Yana’s new collection attached to the prints.
 This presentation of her items was truly unique, not only visually but it really helped gain the emotion and thought behind each piece.
 Yana’s exhibit had truly allowed me to go through an experience rather than simply looking at her new collection.
 The lead makeup artist was Dorothy Buttigieg and lead hairstylist Dorianne Briffa.

 It was the first time I have come across the work of Natalie Bronfman and I must say she is a true artist.
 The reason I say this is because as the fashion show began, it felt like there was a deeper meaning to her collection, rather than the collection being the final piece of art.
 Her collection seemed to have opened a door into something deeper.